Geoservices

 Check and validation services

-Check or validation services are Internet services that can be used to check data sets for their conformity with data models and standards.
+Check or validation services are Internet services that can be used to check data sets for conformity with data models and standards.

 - Check service of the official cadastral survey

-The Civil Engineering and Geoinformation Office operates a check service for official surveying data.
-This service is used to check whether the specified structure and the conditions defined in the associated data model DM.01 are complied with for the respective data set.
+The Civil Engineering and Geoinformation Office operates a check service for cadastral surveying data.
+This service is used to check whether the specified structure and the conditions defined in the associated data model DM.01 are complied with for the respective dataset.

-Checks carried out are, for example:
+Checks carried out are e.g:

 - Are all plots labeled on the plan